Project Review: Empowering Students

 In communications, we spend a lot of time making stuff: writing stories, designing graphics, taking pictures, shooting videos, composing social media posts ….

 And how do we measure the impact of all that output?
 There are metrics, of course: clicks, views, likes, shares, time on page, bounce rates, fancy formulas that assign a monetary value to users, and so on.
 But what do those things actually translate to?
-How much do a few extra clicks or an additional minute spent on a page actually contribute to our organizations’ mission and serve our constituents?
+How much do a hundred extra clicks or an additional minute spent on a page actually contribute to our organizations’ mission and serve our constituents?

 When you get right down to it, the actual impact of so much of what we create as communicators is “soft.”
 We usually cannot point to a tangible benefit and say, “My work made that happen.”
 Sometimes, one can’t help but wonder if we are mostly just pumping more content through the firehose, to be quickly skimmed and just as quickly forgotten amid a million other pieces of content competing for attention.